jayapriya90/mapreduce/README.md

 Input file size:                        93.25 MB Output file size:                       93.25 MB Requested chunk size:                   1 MB
+Task redundancy:                        2
+Node fail probability:                  0.05
+Task fail probability:                  0.2
 Number of splits:                       94
 Total sort tasks:                       94
-Total scheduled sort tasks:             188
+Total scheduled sort tasks:             192
 Total successful sort tasks:            94
-Total failed sort tasks:                0
+Total failed sort tasks:                2
-Total killed sort tasks:                89
+Total killed sort tasks:                94
 Total merge tasks:                      15
-Total scheduled merge tasks:            30
+Total scheduled merge tasks:            36
-Total successful merge tasks:           15
+Total successful merge tasks:           18
-Total failed merge tasks:               0
+Total failed merge tasks:               3
-Total killed merge tasks:               15
+Total killed merge tasks:               16
-Average time to sort:                   160 ms
+Average time to sort:                   195 ms
-Average time to merge:                  20224 ms Overall execution time:                 42000 ms
+Average time to merge:                  23898 ms Overall execution time:                 55310 ms
 --------------------------------------------------------------------------

 Explanation of task counts
 --------------------------
+Input file: Specified input file

+Output file: Location of sorted output file

+Input file size: Input file size in MB

+Output file size: Sorted output file size in MB

+Requested chunk size: Chunk size requested for split computation in MB

+Task redundancy: Total tasks to launch for unit of work.
+In the above example task redundancy 2 means, 2 tasks will be launched for each split or merge job, whichever comes first will be used and other will be killed.

+Node fail probability: Probability with which a node can fail.
+Nodes never come back after failure.

+Task fail probability: Probability with which a submitted task (sort or merge) will fail.

 Number of splits: Input file size divided by chunk size

 Total sort tasks: Equal to number of splits as we need to sort all splits

-Total scheduled sort tasks: If proactive fault tolerance is enabled, this is product of task redundancy and total sort tasks (in the above example the task redundancy is 2).
-It also includes failed tasks that are rescheduled.
+Total scheduled sort tasks: If proactive fault tolerance is enabled, this is product of task redundancy and total sort tasks (in the above example the task redundancy is 2) and failed tasks that are rescheduled.
+In above example,
+2 (redundancy) * 94 (sort tasks) + 2 (redundancy) * 2 (failed sort task) = 192

 Total successful sort tasks: Successfully completed sort tasks

-Total failed sort tasks: Failed sort tasks (typically due to node failure)
+Total failed sort tasks: Failed sort tasks (due to task or node failure)

 Total killed sort tasks: Redundant tasks killed by master after receiving output from one node

 Similarly for merge tasks.

+Average time to sort: Average execution time for sort tasks

+Average time to merge: Average execution time for merge tasks

+Overall execution time: Time between when client submits job to end of job